 - A sudden illness – either you or a family member

-One big unforeseen circumstance that is facing people all over the world and of all walks of life right now is the COVID-19 pandemic.
+One big unforeseen circumstance that is faced by people all over the world and of all walks of life right now is the COVID-19 pandemic.

-As the world tries to cope with the changes in lifestyle and business that efforts to control the pandemic, there has and will continue to be an increase in people needing better medical coverage and facing unemployment or a decline in their income.
+As the world tries to cope with the changes in lifestyle, and with businesses coming up with ways in an effort to control the pandemic, there will continue to be an increase in people needing better medical coverage and facing unemployment or a decline in their income.

 As we weather the COVID-19 pandemic, many of us might need to take out a loan to help get us through these tough times.

-And, post COVID-19, we might find ourselves struggling to pay back the debts that we incurred during this trying period.
+And most probably, post COVID-19, people might find themselves struggling to pay back the debts that incurred during this trying period.

-Weathering the COVID-19 pandemic will stress us out enough already without having to fret about how we are going to get out of debt.
+Weathering the COVID-19 pandemic is enough to stress us out already without having to fret about how we are going to get out of debt.

 One debt relief strategy you should consider is debt consolidation.
-This is an especially good strategy if you have multiple loans and are struggling to make the monthly payment of each.
+This is an especially good strategy if you have multiple loans and are struggling to make the monthly payment for each.

 Wondering what debt consolidation is?
 Well in the simplest of terms, debt consolidation means that you take out a loan and use that one loan to pay off your other loans.

-You might be wondering, what?
+You might ask yourself, “Why would I do that when?
 I’m trying to pay off my debt, not get more.
 How does taking out a new loan solve my problems?
 Keep reading and we will tell you why.